Metakun/Hello-World/README.md

-# Hello-World
+# My First Github Respository
-My first repository.
+This is just here so I can learn the ropes- I will be coding in Lisp.